MajMcCloud/TelegramBotFramework/README.md

 You can find all example projects in the "Examples" subfolder.

+Will allow you to run specific system commands or run/kill processes via Bot.
+Also has a simple authentication mechanism with one password.

 - [Examples/SystemCommandsBot](Examples/SystemCommandsBot)

 Example using minimal dotnet console template with EntityFramework and Dependency Injection.

 - [Examples/EFCoreBot](Examples/EFCoreBot)

-Will allow you to run specific system commands or run/kill processes via Bot.
-Also has a simple authentication mechanism with one password.
+Will delete Join and Leave messages automatically in groups.

 - [Examples/JoinHiderBot](Examples/JoinHiderBot)

-Will delete Join and Leave messages automatically in groups.
+When you want to update forms async without any user interaction (message/action) before.
+Use the new InvokeMessageLoop method of BotBase.

 - [Examples/AsyncFormUpdates](Examples/AsyncFormUpdates)